Weak Value Advantage in Overcoming Noise

-The most precise way to describe noise acting during the process of the WVMP is through a Master equation in the Lindblad form.
+A standard way to describe noise acting during the process of the WVMP is through a Master equation in the Lindblad form.
 This equation encompasses both the intentional WVMP and the accompanying noise terms.
-In Sec.
-IV of the SM we show that when both the noise parameter $\gamma$ and the parameter $g$ indicating the strength of the entanglement are small, we can approximate this process by a simpler noise model, where noise acts on the initial state followed by ideal and noiseless entangling interactions.
+In Appendix \ref{app: lindblad approximation} we show that when both the noise parameter $\gamma$ and the entanglement parameter $g$ are small, we can approximate this process by a simpler noise model, where noise acts on the initial state followed by ideal and noiseless entangling interactions.
 In this Letter, we will work with this simplified noise model as it offers a more straightforward analytical approach and closely approximates the more complex noise model in many cases.